dataiku/dss-plugin-onnx-exporter/README.md

 ## Why use this plugin ?

 This plugin aims at offering an easy way to deploy deep learning models to various systems with the ONNX runtime.
-You can learn about all the languages, architectures and hardware acceleration supported by onnx runtime [here](https://microsoft.github.io/onnxruntime/)
+You can learn more about the languages, architectures and hardware accelerations supported by ONNX runtime [here](https://microsoft.github.io/onnxruntime/)

 ## Description